DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Internals.md

 ##### Composite index
 * Def: Multiple column builds a single index.
 MySQL lets you define indices on multiple columns, up to 16 columns.
 This index is called a Multi-column / Composite / Compound index.
-* When you need a composite index
-	- Analyze your queries first according to your use cases.
-If you see certain fields are appearing together in many queries, you may consider creating a composite index.
+* Use cases: If certain fields are appearing together regularly in queries, please consider creating a composite index.
-	- If you are creating an index in col1 & a composite index in (col1, col2), then only the composite index should be fine. col1 alone can be served by the composite index itself since it’s a left side prefix of the index.
-	- Consider cardinality.
-If columns used in the composite index end up having high cardinality together, they are good candidate for the composite index.

 ##### Unique index